Learn how to make a large Mickey Mouse cut out with larger than mat Cricut techniques. Perfect for Mickey Mouse party decorations!

 Ungroup the image and pull aside any of the images that are less than 11.5×11.5 inches if using a 12×12 mat or 11.5×23.5 if using a 12×24 mat.
 Cricut will not cut to the full 12 inches, only to 11.5.

 Put the rectangle over the image where you want it cut.
-Click on the rectangle, hold down the Ctrl or Command key on your keyboard, and then click on the shadow layer.
+Click on the rectangle, hold down the Shift key on your keyboard, and then click on the shadow layer.
 This will put a box around both of them.
 Now click on “slice”.
 Remember you can only slice two layers at once!